timbertson/nix-wrangle/README.md

    - piep: /nix/store/7fysz0cm3686f7hkhdk76kws4p8rswa2-python2.7-piep-0.8.1
 ```

 Note that the `piep` dependency is built (by using `pkgs.callPackage` on the nix path within the source), which gives you the actual derivation, not simply the source code.
-This is one important difference compared to [niv](https://github.com/nmattia/niv).
+This is one important difference compared to [niv][].

 Sources are typically used for project dependencies, but there are three special sources: